-Take the dogs for individual walks and walks together.
-Eko is only 11 weeks old, so he is still getting used to walking with a leash and harness.
-He really doesn’t walk far before sitting down and refusing to move.
-Brief walks for the puppy at this age are still beneficial to help him become socialized and stay active and healthy.
+Take your dogs for walks both together and separately.
+Eko is only 11 weeks old, so he is still adjusting to walking with a leash and a dog harness.
+He doesn’t walk far before sitting down and refusing to move, which is typical for a new pup.

-Bastian loves to walk for about 20 minutes.
-So, if we walk the dogs together, we often bring a doggy backpack with us to help carry Eko while still proceeding to walk with Bastian.
-(Here is the backpack we Love from Amazon).
+Bastian enjoys walking for about 20 minutes.
+Therefore, when we walk the dogs together, we usually bring a dog backpack to help carry Eko when he needs a break.

-So, unfortunately, Bastian wasn’t socialized as a young puppy.
-From the start, Bastian had his den mates, our dachshund Reno, and our German Shepard, Artemus to play with.
-They were his close doggie family.
+Unfortunately, Bastian wasn’t socialized as a young puppy.
+From the start, Bastian had his den mates, our dachshund Reno, and our German Shepherd, Artemus to play with.

 Lesson learned!
 Eko is now starting his socialization training at 11 weeks old.
 We are gradually introducing him to new friends and family members.
 Even though he has Bastian at home, he needs to go out and play with other dogs to prevent future socialization issues.